How third-party and independent candidates could threaten Democrats and Republicans in 2024

 Much more activity is expected soon.

-Kennedy will outline his plans in Philadelphia on Monday.
 Stein said the Green Party will likely make an announcement about its presidential aspirations later this month.
-No Labels, meanwhile, plans to make a formal decision about its presidential nominee in the spring.
+No Labels plans to make a formal decision about its presidential nominee in the spring.

+And Kennedy formally launched an independent White House bid on Monday from inside Philadelphia’s Independence Hall.

+“I’m here to join you in making a new Declaration of Independence for our entire nation,” Kennedy told hundreds of supporters on Monday.
+“We declare independence from the cynical elites who betray our home and who amplify our divisions.
+And finally, we declare independence from the two political parties.”

 The efforts face steep hurdles beyond winning more than a small fraction of voters.
 Simply qualifying for the ballot in every state will be a gargantuan task for outsider candidates without the benefit of existing political networks.